ml5885/model_internal_sleuthing/README.md

-# Lexeme Inflection Probing
+# Probing Lexemes and Inflections

-This repository implements an end-to-end pipeline to probe transformer language models for disentangled encoding of lexical and inflectional information, with control tasks to validate findings.
+Minimal steps to extract activations, train probes, and analyze.

-## Installation
+## 1. Install

-1. Clone the repository
+1. Clone the repo
-2. Create a virtual environment and install the dependencies:
+2. Create a virtual environment and install the dependencies

 ```bash
 python -m venv venv